 A student who sexually harasses another student will receive appropriate consequences and/or intervention.
 The consequences can include suspension or recommendation for expulsion.
-Any student in grades fourth through eighth may be subject to severe disciplinary consequences on the first incident, if the severity of the incidence warrants.
+Any student in grades fourth through eighth may be subject to severe disciplinary consequences on the first incident, if the severity of the incident warrants.
 The law excludes students in grades kindergarten through third from these provisions.

-ALCOHOL and OTHER DRUGS - ENFORCEMENT and DISCIPLINE
+ALCOHOL, TOBACCO, ELECTRONIC CIGARETTES, VAPING DEVICES, and OTHER DRUGS - ENFORCEMENT and DISCIPLINE

-The Superintendent or his designee shall take appropriate action to eliminate possession, use or sale of alcohol and other drugs and related paraphernalia on school grounds, at school events, or in any situation in which the school is responsible for the well-being of students.
+The Superintendent or designee shall take appropriate action to eliminate possession, use or sale of alcohol, tobacco, electronic cigarettes, vaping devices, and other drugs and related paraphernalia on school grounds, at school events, or in any situation in which the school is responsible for the well-being of students.

-- 1. Possession or use of alcohol or illegal drugs: When any student uses or possesses illegal drugs at school or while under school jurisdiction, the following shall result: - a.
-Parent/guardian contact - b.
-One to three day suspension and recommendation for expulsion - c.
-Restriction from school activities. - 2.
-Selling or providing alcohol or illegal drugs.
-When any student sells or provides alcohol or other drugs or while under school jurisdiction, the following shall result: - a.
-Parent or guardian contact - b.
-Suspension with recommendation to expel, and - c.
+1. When any student uses or possesses illegal drugs, alcohol, tobacco, electronic cigarettes, or vaping devices at school or while under school jurisdiction, the following shall result:

+- a.
+Parent/guardian contact

+- b.
+Suspension and/or recommendation for expulsion

+- c.
+Restriction from school activities.

+- 2. When any student sells or provides illegal drugs, alcohol, tobacco, electronic cigarettes, or vaping devices while under school jurisdiction, the following shall result:

+- a.
+Parent or guardian contact

+- b.
+Suspension with recommendation to expel, and

+- c.
 Law enforcement contact.